hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 ```

 [14:40:11](#92WVqRbMDk5HRxYNn1qfTokpMmyXgqLIJy2YHnQkqZE) <planetsizecpu (Jose Luis)>:
 This is the new L20 level.
 I have introduced new items and more difficulty.
-It has been laborious to find the timing so as not to kill yourself when falling from elevators, I must check on modern machines if it is some flawn, if they go too fast we may loose synchronism and the ability to jump on the right time. Ì†ΩÌ∏£
+It has been laborious to find the timing so as not to kill yourself when falling from elevators, I must check on modern machines if it is some flawn, if they go too fast we may loose synchronism and the ability to jump on the right time. üò£

 [14:41:01](#ASdhEoS9PR6rK2s27zgWubqIiziguFsMK_RYg8N0vCs) <planetsizecpu (Jose Luis)>:
 [![Cavetest201.gif](https://files.gitter.im/55b1d8290fc9f982beaacceb/olgJ/thumb/Cavetest201.gif)](https://files.gitter.im/55b1d8290fc9f982beaacceb/olgJ/Cavetest201.gif)